Ivan-Grigorev/GoIT_Block_2-Project/README.md

 ### API key settings
 NEWS API key.\
-For get NEWS API key go to https://newsapi.org and go trough authorization.
+For get NEWS API key go to https://newsapi.org and go through authorization.
 Then enter yor API key in NEWS_API_KEY in `settings.py` located in the application folder.\
 WEATHER API key.\
-For get NEWS API key go to https://openweathermap.org and go trough authorization.
+For get NEWS API key go to https://openweathermap.org and go through authorization.
 Then enter yor API key in WEATHER_API_KEY in `settings.py` located in the application folder.

 ### Run the application
 If everything has been installed correctly, run the development server.\